 Seriously.

 There were a lot of lessons learned through this whole process.
-Not the least of which was ensure you’re constantly backing up any thing of importance.
+Not the least of which was ensure you’re constantly backing up anything of importance.
 Your website, your products, your sanity, whatever – find a way to back it up.

 This was an interesting experience for me though, because it wasn’t until that point that I realized how important this blog really was to me.
 I mean this is the only place in the world where my transformation is documented, and that’s a powerful thing.